Getting Started with Immuta's Request Application

 Accelerate time-to-data for analysts and data consumers.

-Identify where Marketplace adds value
+Identify where the Request app adds value

 High volumes of access requests currently handled through tickets or manual grants.